SamuelAlvarezmx/Example/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/104656920/176547161-8700cbc2-478a-4191-bcfc-62361bc343f8.png)
 ### Analysis of Outcomes Based on Goals
 * The recommendation is to set a goal for the play that is under a budget of 20K dollars, because it is clear that beyond that number it is more probable to fail, as we can see in the line chart where the number of fail percentage goes above the line of the successful one.
 So the risk of failing increases above 50% when setting a goal over 20k.
-* In the chart are shown peeks of success percentage in high goals, however, indicating outliers in the data, because the number of projects that searched for that kind of money are the fewer and it is not representative of the whole scenario that we are looking on the other Kickstarter´s plays
+* In the chart are shown peeks of success percentage in high goals, indicating outliers in the data because the number of projects that searched for that kind of money are the fewer and it is not representative of the whole scenario that we are looking on the other Kickstarter´s plays
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/104656920/176547181-56f6e87f-fc01-4422-a996-283792dc9853.png)

 ### Challenges and Difficulties Encountered